goosetea04/fshopping-list/README.md

 To begin, I created a Dart file called "inventory_form" to define a new page.
 Similar to our previous Flutter files, it imports from the "flutter/material.dart" package.
 In this file, I introduced a Stateful widget named "ShopFormPage," equipped with a constructor containing only "super.key", that is inherited from its parent class, and a private instance of "ShopFormPageState" as its state.

 Subsequently, I outlined the state for "ShopFormPage," incorporating a private attribute named "formKey" to handle the form state along with previously listed input elements (name, category, code, and description as Strings, and amount and price as integers).
 Following this, I proceeded to override the "build" method within the state, incorporating specific features and contents.

+Within the Form structure, there exists a Column incorporating a TextFormField for each previously mentioned input element.
+These TextFormFields are appropriately labeled based on the corresponding attribute.
+They feature an onChange method that assigns the current content of the TextFormField to the relevant attribute (e.g., the TextFormField labeled "Card Name" modifies the "name" attribute of the "ShopFormPageState").
+Additionally, the TextFormFields are equipped with validators that return errors if the field is empty or if the attribute is expected to be an integer, but the TextFormField content is non-numeric.

+In the column nested within the Form, serving as the body of the Scaffold constructed when building this Widget, there is an ElevatedButton.
+This button is encapsulated by an Align widget, strategically positioning it at the bottom center.
+The button is labeled 'Save,' providing a clear and actionable indication of its purpose within the form.

+### Adding the drawer